marcomaida/marcomaida.github.io/_pages/personal.md

 </style>

 # Personal Projects
-I now and then start a personal project on pretty anything I find interesting.
+I now and then start a personal project on pretty much anything I find interesting.

 ## Software